gvaa/sketcher/README.md

-# Sketcher.
-A simple sketching project.
+# Sketchy - A simple sketching project
-Sketcher is a simple sketching app with the idea coming from The Odin Project.
+Sketchy is a simple sketching app with the idea coming from The Odin Project.

 ### Features
 - Sketching with the mouse